strohne/volker/README.md

 Modeling in the statistical sense is predicting an outcome (dependent variable) from one or multiple predictors (independent variables).

-The report_metrics() function calculates a linear model if the model parameter is TRUE.
+The report_metrics() function calculates a linear model if the `model` parameter is set to `TRUE`.
 You provide the variables in the following
 parameters:

 - Dependent metric variable: first parameter (a single column).
-- Independet categorical variables: second parameter (a tidy column selection).
+- Independent categorical variables: second parameter (a tidy column selection).
-- Independent metric variables: metric-parameter (a tidy column selection).
+- Independent metric variables: `metric` parameter (a tidy column selection).
-- Interaction effects: interactions-parameter with a vector of multiplication terms (e.g. `c(sd_age * sd_gender)`).
+- Interaction effects: interactions parameter with a vector of multiplication terms (e.g. `c(sd_age * sd_gender)`).

 ``` r